pfbrowning/sharereplay-buffer-example/README.md

 Upon further research I came across [this](https://github.com/ReactiveX/rxjs/issues/3336) issue on Github which discusses the operation of ShareReplay in depth and [this](https://github.com/ReactiveX/rxjs/issues/3336#issuecomment-404684615) comment in particular, which explains that the ReplaySubject is reused by design, and that if you want the buffer to be cleared when the subscriber count reaches zero "you need to pass a factory to multicast".
 We can confirm this by reading the [ShareReplay source code](https://github.com/ReactiveX/rxjs/blob/master/src/internal/operators/shareReplay.ts): the underlying ReplaySubject is never actually cleared out or recreated after initial creation.
 This is a critical detail.

-When storing fetched data in a buffer it's important to keep in mind how long you want that data to stay in your buffer, which is usually a function of how frequently the data changes and how important it is to have the current version of said data at any given time.
+When storing fetched data in a buffer it's important to keep in mind how long you want to keep previously-emitted values in a buffer, which is usually a function of how frequently the data changes and how important it is to have the current version of said data at any given time.

 # Examples Via Jasmine Tests
 Let's demonstrate the buffer lifetime of a ShareReplay and compare it with that of the aforementioned multicast factory alternative with a few Jasmine tests.
-I've created a simple Angular app which consists of a single service which makes an HTTP request for a non-existent resource and a set of unit tests demonstrating the buffer and multicast functionality of ShareReplay and the aforementioned multicast-factory-based alternative.
+I've created a simple Angular app which consists of a single service which makes a simple HTTP request and a set of unit tests demonstrating the buffer and multicast functionality of ShareReplay and the aforementioned multicast-factory-based alternative.
 You can view the full source of the service [here](https://github.com/pfbrowning/sharereplay-buffer-example/blob/master/src/app/services/dummy-http-request.service.ts) and the tests [here](https://github.com/pfbrowning/sharereplay-buffer-example/blob/master/src/app/services/dummy-http-request.service.spec.ts).

 ## Standard Case: Non-Buffered HTTP Request
 If buffering is not a concern and you don't expect multiple concurrent subscribers, then simply fetching your resource directly is probably sufficient.